SUS 8700B: Renewable Energy

 Assignments and Projects: (15%)

 At least four homework assignments will be assigned to the students throughout the semester.
 The grades of the homework represent 15% of your total grade.
-Please, note that I may assign more assignments if needed.
-In this case, I will use the highest grades to calculate the homework overall grade.
+Please, note that I may add more assignments if needed.

 • You are encouraged to study in groups.
-However, you have to think independently of the problems first to reach the point where you do not need help to complete the problems.
+However, you have to think independently of the problems first to reach a point where you do not need help to complete the assignment.

 • A cover page with your name, assignment number and date is required.